 That is the million-dollar question.
-We took a poll with over 400 brides and 25 DJs in early 2021 and this is the list we came up with for the entrance of the bride.
+We took a poll with over 400 brides and 25 DJs in early 2021 and again in early 2022 and this is the list we came up with for the entrance of the bride.

 Obviously, you can use any song that you want for your wedding processional (you should definitely pick a song that you love or one that has meaning), but these are the songs that got the most mentions.

 Traditional And Classical Wedding Ceremony Songs To Walk Down The Aisle To

 - “Canon in D (Pachelbel’s Canon)” – by Brooklyn Duo – This is our favorite version for weddings (piano and cello).

 - “Bridal Chorus (Here Comes The Bride)” by Richard Wagner (One of the most famous and most common wedding march songs)

 - “Air on the G String” by Johann Sebastian Bach

 - “Jesu, Joy of Man’s Desiring” by Johann Sebastian Bach

 - “Bridal March” by Jonathan Cain (A beautiful piano version of this classic)

 - “Largo (from “Xerxes)” by George Frideric Handel